Seven Days Through Gabon's Untamed Heart

 Where to Stay Tonight

-Central Libreville (Same hotel as Day 1)
+Same Libreville hotel as Day 1 (Mid-range hotel)

 3